 I have to admit that before I knew about Ranger Pontoons, I did some shopping.
 Because I was generally happy with my 20-footer, I went to the manufacturer’s website.
 I was looking at a 22-footer with a 150 to 200 HP motor.
 The price knocked me out of my chair.
 I began to seriously consider putting a new interior in my 20-footer.

 When I learned about the Ranger Pontoon Reata boats I went to THE RANGER WEBSITE I expected the price to be out of my reach considering the quality and service reputation from Ranger Boats.
 I was pleasantly surprised.
-I found that I could get a 24-footer with a 200HP Mercury for $10,000 less that a 22 footer with a 150.
+I found that I could get a 24-footer with a 200HP Mercury for $10,000 less than a 22-footer with a 150.
 I dug in.

 The Ranger 243 Has a Better Layout